zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 `sst_object_system.c` - Contains the object system implementation to manage all objects in SST area.

+`sst_object_table.c` - Contains the object system table implementation which complements the object system to manage all object in the SST area.
+The object table has an entry for each object stored in the object system and keeps track of its version.

 `sst_encrypted_object.c` - Contains an implementation to manipulate encrypted objects in the SST object system.